EdgeFirstAI/documentation/docs/models/modelpack/validation/user_managed.md

 Once the validation session has been created, [SSH](../../../platforms/ssh.md) into the platform and install the following dependencies.

 !!! warning "Virtual Environment"
-    To avoid reinstallation of existing system packages, we recommend setting up a python virtual environment prior to running the pip installations below.
+    To avoid re-installation of existing system packages, we recommend setting up a python virtual environment prior to running the pip installations below.

 ```shell